wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 tags = []
 +++

 Here are a bunch of tools I found for reading, editing, and more with PDFs.
-Of these, I have so far used Sumatra PDF, Zotero, Pandoc, Xodo (their downloadable version), and OCRmyPDF, but the others look promising.
+I have not tried all of these but they all look promising.

 * [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader) is the best PDF reader for Windows.
 * [Zotero](https://www.zotero.org/) includes a PDF reader that lets you add annotations to PDFs, and makes it easy to save PDFs and info about them from websites.